maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel.md

 >
 > - Use padding to add spacing since it never collapses.
 >
->   - One works if you are not using padding for something else
+>   - Only works if you are not using padding for something else
 >
 >
 >